castle stays in the uk

 These days, you do not have to be of royal blood to stay in a castle.
-The UK, in particular, is packed with castles, often in stunning locations, brimming with character and full of heritage and history.
+The UK, in particular, is packed with castles, often in stunning locations, brimming with character and full of heritage and history to explore.
 But, unlike in the old days, most castle stays in the UK offer the rare chance to live inside your fairytale dreams and escape everyday life stresses.

 Most castle stays have now been revamped into luxurious hotels, spa spots, and boutique retreats.
-They will often offer bed and breakfast to full hotel services, and you will also find some that even offer self-catering, giving you a chance to be your own lord or lady.
+They will often offer bed and breakfast to full hotel services, and you will also find some that even provide self-catering accommodation, giving you a chance to be your lord or lady.
 These castle hotels are spread across the UK, from Cotswolds, Devon, and Cornwall in the south to Northumberland, Durham, and Yorkshire.

 In the early days, the primary purpose of a castle was to protect the royal people living inside from an invasion brought on by enemy attacks.
 So, they were mainly designed and built with defense in mind.